Breeze/breeze.github.io/doc-net/controlling-serialization.md

 ---
 #Controlling Serialization

-If you're serving data with Breeze-flavored ASP.NET Web API controllers, you're using the Newtonsoft.Json .NET library to serialize and deserialize data.
+If you're serving data with Breeze-flavored ASP.NET Web API controllers, you're using the Newtonsoft.Json .NET library to serialize and de-serialize data.

 All Web API controllers use this library.
 The native Web API configures it one way.
 Breeze configures it a little differently.

 It's important that you stick with the Breeze settings rather than the native ones.
 For example **do not use Json.Net's camel casing**!
-Breeze needs to handle casing on the client sidewith its own [`NamingConvention.camelCase`](http://www.breezejs.com/documentation/naming-convention).
+Breeze needs to handle casing on the client-side with its own [`NamingConvention.camelCase`](/doc-js/server-namingconvention).
 You'll mess things up badly if you set Json.Net's camel casing too.

 ##Custom serialization